Beni Department: Executive offices

 The chief executive office of Bolivia departments (since May 2010) is the governor, who is elected to office; until then, the office was called the prefect.
 Until 2006 the prefect was appointed by the president of Bolivia.
 As of 2011 Beni had an interim governor, Haysen Ribera Leigue, who was selected by the Departmental Legislative Assembly on 16 December 2011.
 Governor Ernesto Suárez Sattori, who was elected on 4 April 2010, was suspended following his indictment for irregular expenditures related to a power plant in San Borja, Beni, in compliance with a Bolivian legal mandate that indicted officials may not continue to serve.
-A replacement for the governor was to be elected in a special election on 20 January 2013.
+As a replacement for the governor Carmelo Lens was elected in the special election on 20 January 2013.
+The current governor, Alejandro Unzueta of the MTS was elected on 7 March 2021.